Raraph84/Infinite-Minecraft-Players-POC/README.md

 -   A Linux server
 -   [Docker](https://docs.docker.com/engine/install/) installed

-The installation can be run with any user, but the same for each step, and will create files as root.
+The installation can be run with any user, but the same for each step, and will create files as root
-The installation will be in the `~/infinite-minecraft-players-poc/` dir.
+The installation will be in the `~/infinite-minecraft-players-poc/` dir

 ### Step 1 : Clone the repository